Discursive Voter Models on the Supercritical Scale-Free Network: Appendix

-The giant component regime on Norros-Reittu networks is widely accepted folklore, but in the absence of a general result we will adapt one from the comprehensive treatment of Chung-Lu type networks in \cite{bollobas2007phase}.
+The giant component regime on Norros-Reittu networks is widely accepted folklore, and a proof is suggested in \cite[Remark 2.4]{bollobas2007phase}, but for unambiguity and for illustration we will adapt one from the results on Chung-Lu type networks in that work.

 \begin{proposition} The Norros-Reittu models of Defintions \ref{def_mnr} and \ref{def_gsnr} have a giant component if

 \end{proposition}

 \begin{proof} If $\int \operatorname{f}^2=\infty$ then take $\epsilon \in (0,1)$ such that $\epsilon=e^{-\epsilon}$.
 We have the bound for any $x>0$